fenago/puppet-course/advanced/md/Lab_3.md

 for them.
 This can greatly simplify a complicated manifest that would otherwise require lots of explicit dependencies between resources.
-Beware of accidentally introducing dependency cycles, though; when you assign something to a run stage, you\'re automatically[]{#id325451031 .indexterm} making it dependent on everything in prior stages.
+Beware of accidentally introducing dependency cycles, though; when you assign something to a run stage, you\'re automatically making it dependent on everything in prior stages.

 You may like to define your stages in the `site.pp` file instead so that, at the top level of the manifest, it\'s easy to see which stages are available.

-Gary Larizza has written a helpful introduction[]{#id325451047 .indexterm} to using run stages, with some real-world examples, on his
+Gary Larizza has written a helpful introduction to using run stages, with some real-world examples, on his
 website: <http://garylarizza.com/blog/2011/03/11/using-run-stages-with-puppet/>.

 A caveat: many people don\'t like to use run stages, feeling that Puppet